Event-Driven Video Generation: Appendix

 \paragraph{Event realization penalty.} We penalize the magnitude of \(\Delta_t^{\mathrm{pred}}\), encouraging the model to avoid changing the state outside event regions:

 This term does \emph{not} suppress legitimate motion: when an event is active, \(\hat{a}_t\) increases and the penalty vanishes.

-\paragraph{Interpretation.} \(\mathcal{L}_{\mathrm{real}}\) explicitly discourages ``teleportation'' in latent space: if the model predicts a state change, it must also predict an event signal that justifies it.
-This directly targets failures where objects move before contact, or outcomes appear without the corresponding interaction.
+\paragraph{Interpretation.} \(\mathcal{L}_{\mathrm{real}}\) discourages ``teleportation'' in latent space: if the model predicts a state change, it must also predict an event signal that explains it.
+This is the case we care about for pre-contact motion and outcomes that appear without the corresponding interaction.